Triethyl phosphite

 In the absence of the base, the reaction of ethanol and phosphorus trichloride affords diethylphosphite ((EtO)2P(O)H).
 Of the many related compounds can be prepared similarly, triisopropyl phosphite is an example (b.p.
 43.5 °C/1.0 mm; CAS# 116-17-6).

+Reactions

+Triethyl phosphite can react with electrophiles in a Michaelis–Arbuzov reaction to produce organophosphonates.
+For example, the reaction between triethyl phosphite and ethyl bromoacetate produces a phosphonate suitable for use in the Horner–Wadsworth–Emmons reaction.

+Reduction/deoxygenation of hydroperoxides to the alcohols can also be effected using triethyl phosphite.
+This approach can be utilized for carbonyl α-hydroxylation by reacting the enolate with oxygen, producing an α-hydroperoxide which can be reduced by triethyl phosphite to the alcohol.
+A proposed mechanism is shown below.

+Triethyl phosphite can also be used in the Corey–Winter olefin synthesis.

 As a ligand

 In coordination chemistry and homogeneous catalysis, triethylphosphite finds use as a soft ligand.
 Its complexes are generally lipophilic and feature metals in low oxidation states.
 Examples include the colorless complexes FeH2(P(OEt)3)4 and Ni(P(OEt)3)4 (m.p.
 108 °C).
+It also forms a stable complex with copper(I) iodide.